faceterteam/FaceterFOGClient/README.md

 ### 3.1.
 Get & Run Agent

-For a start need [registered as a miner](https://fog.faceter.cam/miner/signup)
+To start, you need to [register as a miner](https://fog.faceter.cam/miner/signup)

 Follow the next steps to installing Fog Agent for Faceter Fog Client as a deb-package.